 Where the train falls off the rails though is that most people will not put a plan in place for using that money.
-And when you don’t have a plan for your new salary, it’s very easy to let lifestyle inflation settle in.
+Intention is everything, and when you don’t have a plan for your new salary, it’s very easy to let lifestyle creep settle in.

 A raise is not a license to inflate your lifestyle.
 A raise is an opportunity.